-If recreational landings of golden tilefish reach, or are projected to reach, the recreational annual catch limit, the recreational sector will close for the remainder of the fishing year unless the National Marine Fisheries Service determines that no closure is necessary based on the best scientific information available.
+If recreational landings of golden tilefish reach, or are projected to reach, the recreational annual catch limit, the recreational sector will close for the remainder of the fishing year unless the NMFS determines that no closure is necessary based on the best scientific information available.

 If the recreational landings exceed the recreational annual catch limit, then during the following fishing year, recreational landings will be monitored for a persistence in increased landings.
-If necessary, the National Marine Fisheries Service will reduce the length of the recreational fishing season and the recreational annual catch limit by the amount of the recreational overage, if the species is overfished and the total annual catch limit is exceeded.
+If necessary, the NMFS will reduce the length of the recreational fishing season and the recreational annual catch limit by the amount of the recreational overage, if the species is overfished and the total annual catch limit is exceeded.

 Alternative 2.
-Retain the current in-season accountability measure.
+If recreational landings of golden tilefish reach, or are projected to reach, the recreational annual catch limit, the recreational sector will close for the remainder of the fishing year unless the NMFS determines that no closure is necessary based on the best scientific information available.
 If the recreational landings exceed the recreational annual catch limit, then during the following fishing year, recreational landings will be monitored for a persistence in increased landings.
-If necessary, the National Marine Fisheries Service will reduce the length of the recreational fishing season and the recreational annual catch limit by the amount of the recreational overage.
+If necessary, the NMFS will reduce the length of the recreational fishing season and the recreational annual catch limit by the amount of the recreational overage.

-Preferred Alternative 3.
+Alternative 3.
 Remove the current recreational accountability measure that closes the recreational sector inseason.
-The National Marine Fisheries Service will annually announce the length of the recreational fishing season based on catch rates from the previous season.
-The fishing season will start on January 1 and end on the date National Marine Fisheries Service projects the recreational annual catch limit will be met.
+The NMFS will annually announce the length of the recreational fishing season based on catch rates from the previous season.
+The fishing season will start on January 1 and end on the date NMFS projects the recreational annual catch limit will be met.